Handoff Strategies

 Agent Configuration (Simplified)¶

 With scenario-driven handoffs, agents become simpler.
-They only need to declare:
+They only need to declare: 1.
+Their greeting/return_greeting — what to say on arrival 2.
+Their tools — business logic tools (handoffs are automatic)

 Example: Simplified Agent YAML¶